The association aligned its committees with NATA’s strategic goals. The following committees represent a cross-section of NATA's association:

-- Airport Business Committee – This committee will focus on the challenges and opportunities faced by businesses operating on an airport, including FBOs, repair stations, charter operators and other aeronautical service and support operations.
-The Airport Business Committee will initially include members of the previous Airports, Business Management and Environmental Committees.
+Airport Business Committee – This committee focuses on the challenges and opportunities faced by businesses operating on an airport, including FBOs, repair stations, charter operators and other aeronautical service and support operations.
+The Airport Business Committee includes members interested in airport, business management and environmental issues.

-- Air Charter Committee – This committee will remain unchanged and continue to focus on issues affecting Part 135 on-demand charter and Part 91K operations.
+Air Charter Committee – This committee focuses on issues affecting Part 135 on-demand charter and Part 91K operations.

-- Aircraft Maintenance and Systems Technology Committee – This committee will also remain unchanged and continue to focus on issues affecting aircraft maintenance and certificated repair stations.
+Aircraft Maintenance and Systems Technology Committee – This committee focuses on issues affecting aircraft maintenance and certificated repair stations.

-- Safety 1st Committee – The Safety 1st committee will consist of members of the previous Safety and Security Committee and will provide input and advice on NATA’s highly successful Safety 1st program.
+Safety Committee – The Safety committee provides input and advice on NATA’s highly successful Safety 1st programs and other safety initiatives.